OUR LATEST VIDEOS

 12. Pittsfield, Massachusetts

-Book a room at the Hotel on North, which is packed with old-timey charm, but has plenty of modern amenities!
+Book a room at the Hotel on North, which is packed with old-timey charm, yet has plenty of modern amenities!

 13. Boston, Massachusetts

-Save plenty of time to explore the winter wonderland that is Snowport at the Seaport, complete with a holiday market through the year's end, plus season-long fun like curling lessons and photo-ops with Betty the Yeti on select dates.
+Save plenty of time to explore the winter wonderland of Snowport at the Seaport.
 Round out your stay by visiting some of Boston's top family-friendly attractions and checking off a few of these 100 things to do in Boston with kids.

 RELATED: United States Family Travel Guide